NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 satellite record), while VIs occur more often, but both events can have persistent impacts on SH mid-latitude weather.

-This POD makes three kinds of figures from provided model data:

-- Barplots showing the frequency of events by month over the input period
-- Pressure versus lag contour plots of polar cap geopotential height anomalies, composited around all detected SSWs and VI events.
-These types of plots are sometimes referred to "dripping paint" plots in the scientific literature.
-- Polar stereographic maps of surface air temperature and 500 hPa geopotential height anomalies averaged over the 30 days before and after all detected SSW and VI events.

-Additionally, the POD outputs text files of the detected SSW and VI event dates in each hemisphere.
-These plots are made for both hemispheres, and require at least one event to be detected in order for the POD to create the figure.

-Models often show a different SSW seasonality compared to reanalysis (Ayarzaguena et al. 2020), and may vary in their simulation of tropospheric circulation/surface patterns both preceding and following extreme stratospheric events (Ayarzaguena et al. 2020).
-Models with low model lids (>1 hPa in pressure) may show less persistent downward coupling than models with higher model lids (Charlton-Perez et al. 2013).
-SSWs and their precursor patterns and impacts have been heavily studied (Baldwin et al. 2022), but VIs less so (Limpasuvan et al. 2005).

 The definition for SSW events used in this POD is arguably the most commonly used one (Charlon and Polvani 2007): a reversal of the 10 hPa 60 deg latitude daily-mean climatological westerly zonal winds between November and March, which returns to westerly for at least 10